The Wealth of Networks: Peer production

 To close this section, Benkler argues that the networked environment makes possible a new modality of organizing production: that of commons-based peer production.
 He discusses the parameters of the commons and gives the example of free and open-source software.
 He discusses shared acts of communication (utterances, reviews, distribution of information) and goods (like server space).
 Lastly, he draws a contrast to the regulation and rival resource of radio spectrum bandwidth and the sharability of space in a digital commons.

-The economics of social production
+Economics of social production

 Benkler argues here that the networked society allows for the emergence of non-hierarchical groups that are committed to information production.
 Open software is one of the ways one can view the emergence of this new form of information production.
 "Commons-based" peer production eschews traditional rational choice models offered by economists.
 Benkler details some of the key components of this new economy based not on financial remuneration but on user-involvement, accreditation, and tools that promote collaboration between individuals.

 In order to understand why people engage in production aside from financial incentives, Benkler argues that one can distinguish two types of motivation: